Kole Calhoun Preview, Player Props: Guardians vs. Angels

 Kole Calhoun At The Plate

-- Calhoun is hitting .238 with five doubles, three home runs and 12 walks.
+- Calhoun is batting .231 with five doubles, three home runs and 12 walks.

-- Calhoun has an RBI in 10 of 27 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 10 games this year (35.7%), Calhoun has picked up an RBI, and in four of those games (14.3%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored at least once 11 times this year (40.7%), including one multi-run game.
+- He has scored at least one run 11 times this season (39.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.